XiXiaPdx/XiXiaAndroidProject/README.md

 UnSplashId = "Your Client ID From UnSplash Goes Here!!!"

 ```
 * #### Android Studio should prompt you to Gradle Sync.
-At this point, a gradle sync shoudl clear any warnings and the whole project will gradle build.
+At this point, a gradle sync should clear any warnings and the whole project will gradle build.

 * #### Run the app in the emulator.
-Nexus 6.
+I am emulating a Nexus 6.

+### Login Details

+email is "perry@me.com"
+password is "hello"

+The Login Activity is not finalized.
+Currently, it does show form validation for the purpose of the assignment.

 ## Further Exploration